IanEshelman/IanEshelman.github.io/projects/racer.md

 <img class="ui medium right floated rounded image" src="../images/RacerLayers.png">

-The most important thing that this project taught me is that working with others in parallel can be a really powerful tool.
+The most important thing that this project taught me was that working with others in parallel can be a really powerful tool.
 Since everyone had a similar end goal, and since the networks all took a while to train, we worked with each other on improving and troubleshooting each other's networks.
 If I had to work on this project completely alone, my racer would probably never have been able to drive as well as I got it to.

 Google CoLab file can be found [here](https://drive.google.com/file/d/1AaNhgcUaKcjMv4nQx26L_rMpXYfGoClb/view?usp=sharing).